- Search The Registry

 This month is the season of Kwanzaa; it is a cultural holiday.

 Kwanzaa is a Swahili word for "first fruits."
 It is also an African American holiday that begins December 26 and continues through January 1.
 Observed throughout the world, it celebrates family, community, and culture.
 Kwanzaa has its roots in the ancient African first-fruit harvest celebrations.
 Its modern history, however, begins in 1966 when Black scholar and activist Maulana Karenga developed it.

-A central practice is the lighting of the mishumaa (seven candles) of Kwanzaa.
-A candle is lit each day for each of the Nguzo Saba (Seven Principles).
-These principles are umoja (unity), ujichagulia (self-determination); ujima (collective work and responsibility); ujamaa (cooperative economics); nia (purpose); kunmba (creativity); and imani (faith).
+A central practice is lighting the mishumaa (seven candles) of Kwanzaa.
+A candle is lit each day for each Nguzo Saba (Seven Principles).
+These principles are Umoja (unity), Ujichagulia (self-determination); Ujima (collective work and responsibility); ujamaa (cooperative economics); Nia (purpose); Kunmba (creativity); and Imani (faith).

 Kwanzaa ends with a day of assessment on which celebrants raise and answer questions of cultural and moral grounding and consider their worthiness in family, community, and culture.

 Kwanzaa: A Celebration of Family, Community, and Culture

 University of Sankore Press, Los Angeles